-The in-depth lateral systems analysis performed in Technical Report III showed that the lateral system of the current structure is more than adequate in supporting the controlling seismic load case.
-As an academic exercise, the Mountain Hotel will be converted to concrete and relocated to a location in a higher seismic region.
-After moving the Hotel to San Francisco, California, the lateral system must be redesigned to work with increased seismic loading and more stringent seismic design codes.
+The in-depth lateral systems analysis performed in Technical Report III showed that the lateral system of the current structure is more than adequate in supporting the controlling seismic load case in the current geographical location.
+As an academic exercise, the Mountain Hotel will be converted to concrete and relocated to a site in a higher seismic region.
+After moving the Hotel to San Francisco, California, the lateral system must be redesigned to work with increased seismic loading and more stringent local and national seismic design codes.

-Due to the increased likelihood of a seismic event and the owners desire to continue operations, The Hotel is to be designed for Immediate Occupancy.
+Due to the increased likelihood of a seismic event and the owners desire to continue operations, after an earthquake the Hotel is to be designed for Immediate Occupancy as defined in ASCE 41 in which the post-earthquake damage state remains safe to occupy.
 A cost benefit analysis study is to be performed for designing the Hotel for Immediate Occupancy over the standard design requirements for Life Safety.